-- the likely impact on the management of the security of supply of natural gas; - the likely impact on efficient investment in LNG storage facilities and the natural gas supply chain; - the likely impact on the efficient operation and use of LNG storage facilities and of natural gas services; and - the likely impact on competition in the DWGM and other markets.
+- on the management of the security of supply of natural gas; - on efficient investment in LNG storage facilities and the natural gas supply chain; - on the efficient operation and use of LNG storage facilities and of natural gas services; and - on competition in the DWGM and other markets.

-The Commission has focussed on these considerations because:
+The Commission focussed on this set of issues because:

-- the Proponent claimed that new supplies of gas have reduced the importance of the Dandenong LNG storage facility for system security and removed much of the need for the current prescriptive rules;38 - the Proponent claimed that the Proposed Rule would provide greater flexibility and incentives for the market to invest appropriately in LNG storage, vaporisation and liquefaction services instead of only storage services;39 - the Commission considers a key aspect of the Proposed Rule is its potential impacts on the efficient operation and use of LNG storage facilities and of natural gas services; and - the Commission considers it pertinent to examine the potential impacts of the Proposed Rule on competition in various markets.
+- the Proponent claimed that new supplies of gas have reduced the importance of the Dandenong LNG storage facility for system security and removed much of the need for the current prescriptive rules;43 - the Proponent claimed that the Proposed Rule would provide greater flexibility and incentives for the market to invest appropriately in LNG storage, vaporisation and liquefaction services instead of only storage services;44

+- the Commission considered a key aspect of AEMO's Proposed Rule was its potential impacts on the efficient operation and use of LNG storage facilities and of natural gas services; and - the Commission considered it pertinent to examine the potential impacts of AEMO's Proposed Rule on competition in various markets.